Divine-Star-Software/DivineVoxelEngine/README.md

 # Current Features

 - Chunk based rendering and meshing
-- Multi Threaded - World Gen and Chunk Creation hapeen in workers
+- Multi Threaded - World Gen and Chunk Creation happens in workers
 - Ambient Occulsion - Nice shadows for the voxel
 - - Please thank this guy for it: https://twitter.com/iced_coffee_dev
 - Infinite Generation